In this episode, I interview David Edginton who is a Deaf Personal Trainer and the co-founder of The Deaf Gym.

 But I’m currently trying to get a gym place to make it more inclusive to everyone where hearing and deaf people can interact, communicate and workout together.
 So that could work!So I’m hoping to be the first Deaf fitness industry in UK.
 We will see!

 I recommend for any fitness professional people to learn “gym sign language” online e-learning course where personal trainers, gym owners, fitness instructor, yoga etc can access course in their own pace!

 So, this will revolutionise to all fitness industry to attract millions of deaf, non-verbal, Downs Syndrome, autism, cerebral palsy, trauma, brain disorders and speech disorder people.

-Ahmed: Let’s hope more d/Deaf people will be encouraged to do a personal training course.
+Ahmed: Let’s hope more deaf people will be encouraged to do a personal training course.
 I get the feeling that it’s in-demand.
 And if you’re going to be amongst the first Deaf fitness instructor, then I’m all for it 🙂

 And below, you can see a video of David demonstrating 15 basic gym sign languages:

-Ahmed: So to round it up with some quick-fire questions, what’s the worst thing people have said to you about your Deaf identity?
+So to round it up with some quick-fire questions, what’s the worst thing people have said to you about your Deaf identity?

-Worst thing people have said to me is that “You don’t look Deaf”.
+David: Worst thing people have said to me is that “You don’t look Deaf”.

 You don’t need to ever tell a deaf person, “you don’t look deaf!” because really, how could you look deaf?